Alcohol & Marijuana Sensing

 Smart Phone Compatible

-The TT Tracking user interface is configured for alternative viewing on your smart phone or tablet.
+The Tamatrac Tracking user interface is configured for alternative viewing on your smart phone or tablet.
 With real time tracking of monitored offenders the service provider or officer can track down individuals who are moving.